 My current research focus is on the role of education in supporting access to life opportunities.
 Topics that I have published or presented on include widening participation policy, enabling pedagogies, student engagement through media, universal design learning and critical pedagogy.

-I am also very interested in the technical and theoretical aspects of film studies.
-I am highly proficient with Final Cut Pro, Premiere and other relevant software.
+I am interested in the technical and theoretical aspects of film studies.
+I am proficient with Final Cut Pro, Premiere and other relevant software.
 I am excited by new technological developments and their impact on contemporary communication practice and identity development.

 I have published and presented on the role of women on television in late modernity, particularly in contemporary animation and fantasy texts.
 I am also interested in depictions of adolescence, the consumption of 'alternative' youth culture, music and identity.
 I approach these areas from a feminist film theory and cultural studies perspective.